 Post-concussion syndrome (sometimes also called postconcussive syndrome or PCS) is a form of mild traumatic brain injury following a concussion.
-The symptoms – which include headache, dizziness, sleep disruption, difficulty concentration, and changes in mood and behavior – can persist for weeks, months, or years.
+The symptoms – which include headache, dizziness, sleep disruption, difficulty concentrating, and changes in mood and behavior – can persist for weeks, months, or years.

 In most instances, symptoms of PCS go away on their own with time.
 However, PCS can cause serious psychological side effects, such as depression and thoughts of suicide.
 Although PCS is not entirely understood, doctors believe that structural damage to the brain, as well as the disruption of neurotransmitters, is to blame.